...

 Branded featured image for the blog post "How to Secure Remote Access to Your Dental Practice" with illustrated mobile device, security shield, and dental practice imagery

 Remote access to your dental practice systems is genuinely useful.
-Your IT provider needs it to support your servers and workstations without driving to your office.
-You may need it to access records from home or another location.
 The problem is that unsecured remote access is one of the most exploited entry points in dental practice cyberattacks.

 The Change Healthcare breach in February 2024, which disrupted insurance claims processing for dental offices across the country for weeks, began with a single set of compromised credentials on a remote access portal that had no Multi-Factor Authentication.
 One unprotected access point.
 One stolen password.
 Consequences that reached across the entire dental industry.